Brolæggerstræde 2: 20th century

 The building was refurbished in 1960 under supervision of the architect Svend Lindholm (born 1917).
 The artist Otto Frello purchased the property in 1966 and members of his family owned and lived in it until 2016.
 The new owner, Ejendomsselskabet V.S.
 Larsen A/S, a property company, carried out a comprehensive restoration of the building.
 In 2018 it was sold for DKK 32.5.

 Architecture

 Brolæggerstræde 2 is constructed with three floors over a walk-out basement.
 It has six bays towards Brolægggerstræde, a chamfered corner bay and five bays towards Badstuestræde.

 The building has a total floor area of 622 square metres.
 Many original doors, panels, floors and other details in the building have been preserved.

 The first floor features a trompe-l'œil mural of a door painted by Otto Frello.
-He has also created other eclectic details, including a glazed niche in one of the bathrooms with coins and banknotes and a built-in clock.
+He also created other eclectic details, including a glazed niche in one of the bathrooms with coins and banknotes and a built-in clock.